pressly/goose/README.md

 * a dbconf.yml file that describes the database configurations you'd like to use
 * a folder called "migrations" which contains .sql and/or .go scripts that implement your migrations

-You may use the `--db` option to specify an alternate location for the folder containing your config and migrations.
+You may use the `-path` option to specify an alternate location for the folder containing your config and migrations.

 # Migrations